implydata/use-case-demos/Observability/README.md

 - **Data Collection**: Prometheus collects data in the form of time series.
 - **Scraping**: The Prometheus server queries data sources, known as exporters, at defined intervals.
 - **Storage**: Metrics are stored locally on disk, enabling fast data storage and querying.

+## Part 1a: Emit Druid metrics from Imply cluster to Prometheus

 ## Prometheus-emitter Extension